31st December 2014

 He has done so much for us and his love for us, even when he couldn’t really remember us, was admirable.
 I’m proud that his blood runs in my veins because who wouldn’t when you knew what an amazing testimony and character he had.

 This post is dedicated to him.
 I love you so much Tata and I’m going to miss you every day.

-Thank you guys for your patience with me and for all the support I’ve received.
+Thank you guys for your patience with me and for all the support and love I’ve received.